Land transport of livestock standards and guidelines

 3. Transport vehicles and facilities for livestock

-This standard requires livestock transport vehicles and facilities for holding, loading and unloading livestock to be constructed, maintained and operated to minimise the risks to livestock welfare.
+This standard requires livestock transport vehicles and facilities for holding, loading and unloading livestock to be constructed, maintained and operated to minimise the risks to the welfare of livestock.

 4. Pre-transport selection of livestock